William Bonin: August 1979

-On August 4, Bonin drove from Silverado Canyon to Westminster to spend time with Butts.
+On August 4, Bonin drove from Silverado Canyon to Westminster with Butts.
 He soon suggested that they rape and murder a teenage hitchhiker.
-Butts was amenable to this suggestion, and Bonin encountered 17-year-old boy Mark Shelton near Beach Boulevard.
-Bonin offered $400 for sexual services.
-According to Bonin, he masturbated Shelton before Butts began sexually assaulting him.
-Bonin drove into Cajon Pass in San Bernardino County, as Shelton had oral sex with him.
-Bonin soon parked the vehicle and raped him.
-Enraged with his fear and resistance, Bonin sexually assaulted him, and Bonin and Butts physically assaulted him until he lost consciousness.
-He was violated with foreign objects, including a stick, causing him to enter a state of shock which proved fatal.
-He was discarded beside a gravel road in Cajon Pass.
+Butts was amenable to this suggestion, and they soon encountered 17-year-old boy Mark Shelton near Beach Boulevard.
+Bonin allegedly had sex with him, and Butts sexually assaulted him.
+Bonin drove into Cajon Pass in San Bernardino County, where Bonin parked the vehicle and raped him.
+Bonin and Butts physically assaulted him until he lost consciousness.
+He was violated with objects such as a stick, causing him to enter a fatal state of shock.
+His body was discarded beside a gravel road in Cajon Pass.